Visiting the hospital

 Latest Updates

 The Mater Hospital is appealing to the public, where possible, to avoid its emergency department (ED).
-Hospital services are under extreme pressure due to very high numbers of presentations at the ED.
 Patients who are presenting at our ED with non-urgent conditions are unfortunately experiencing lengthy waiting times to be seen.
 Where possible, the Mater advises patients with non-emergency conditions to seek assistance from other parts of the health service such as minor injury units or their GP.

 However, any patient who is in need of emergency hospital care will of course be seen and the Mater would urge such patients not to delay and to seek such care.

-We apologise for any inconvenience this causes to the public and thank them for their understanding and cooperation.
+We apologise for any inconvenience this causes to the public and thank them for their continued understanding and cooperation.

 Patient comfort & care during COVID-19